azur1s/holymer/README.md

 # Prerequistie
 - `deno` for running Typescript
 - Rust (if you're going to build from source)
+- (Optional) if you use Vim, you can get the syntax highlighting [here](https://github.com/azur1s/hazure.vim)

 # Contributing
 Found a bug?
 Found a better way to do something?
 Make a pull request or tell me in the issues tab!
 Anything contributions helps :D